MastafaF/MastafaF/README.md

 - 👋 Hi, I’m Mastafa.
 - 👀 I’m interested in Machine Learning.
-As a Data Scientist at Microsoft, I help shape solutions to increase satisfaction across Microsoft products.
-As a teacher, I help understand algorithms and how we can use them in practical solutions.
+As a Data Scientist at Microsoft, I help shape solutions to increase satisfaction across Microsoft products, currently focusing on Microsoft Copilot.
+As a teacher, I help understand NLP models and how we can use them in practical solutions.
 - 🌱 I’m currently learning all sorts of stuff in Deep Learning and Statistics.
 - 💞️ I’m looking to collaborate on anything cutting edge!
 - 📫 How to reach me: use my Medium and my Linkedin to reach out to me.